-Local Authorities are required, each year, to set weekly Standard Rates (see insert provided with this booklet for current rates) that they will pay towards care home fees for publically funded residents (i.e. those with capital/savings/assets below the upper limit) within both private and voluntary care homes.
+Local authorities are required, each year, to set weekly Standard Rates (see table at end of this fact sheet for current rates) that they will pay towards care home fees for publicly funded residents (ie those with capital/savings/assets below the upper limit) within both private and voluntary care homes.
 These rates are negotiated on a Scotland-wide base between all Councils as a group and the independent care home sector.

-Some care homes also get an enhanced payment depending on the outcome of their inspection, these inspections are carried out by The Care Inspectorate.
-You can read inspection reports on line at www.scswis.com
+Some care homes also get an enhanced payment depending on the outcome of their inspection, carried out by The Care Inspectorate.
+You can read inspection reports online at www.scswis.com have to pay the difference between the standard rate and the care home charge

-You can choose to move into a care home which charges more than the standard rate that the Council will pay, however, in that case you, or someone on your behalf, will have to pay the difference between the standard rate and the care home charge.
+You can choose to move into a care home that charges more than the standard rate that the Council will pay, however, in that case you or someone on your behalf will